browserengineering/book/book/animations.md

 Check out the result---animations that only update the draw step, and not everything else!

+Notice how `paint_draw_list` happens on every frame, regardless of the type of update.
+And it's not free---it has to loop over a number of ancestor effects for every `CompositedLayer` and built up a display list.
+This cost is not unique to our toy browser, and is present in one for or another in many real browsers.

 ::: {.further}

 While visual effect animations in our browser are now efficient